 The GAMBIT payload embodied a Maksutov f/4.0 lens (both reflecting and refracting elements) similar to an astronomical telescope with a 77.0 (±0.5)-inch focal length with a clear aperture of 19.5 inches.
 Its half-field angle, however, was much larger than that of an astronomical telescope, being 3.20°.
 This lens, when flown at a nominal 90-mile altitude, was to produce a ground resolution, at nadir, of from 2 to 3 feet.
+The resolution was specified at 104 line pairs per millimeter at a 2:1 image contrast and an overall optical figure of $1/10\lambda$.
 GAMBIT was to carry 3,000 feet of 9.5-inch-wide, thin-base film through a strip camera, which would provide image-motion compensation by moving the film across an exposure slit at the same velocity that the projected image moved over the earth.
 When looking vertically, the camera would image a strip on the earth 10.6 nm wide.
-The system was capable of oblique pointing (accomplished by rolling the OCV) of the system was capable of oblique pointing (accomplished by rolling the OCV) of the system was capable of rimage motion over a slant range of 70 to 127 nm.
+The system was capable of oblique pointing (accomplished by rolling the OCV) of $\pm 45^{\circ}$, could take either 15° or 30° included-angle stereo photographs, and was able to compensate for image motion over a slant range of 70 to 127 nm.
 It could be expected to take 300 to 600 stereo pairs, or twice as many monoscopic images.
 The planned weight of the total photographic system was 1,073 pounds.

-The OCV was to be capable of varying the roll attitude from 0° to + 1000 (with nominal roll-slewing rates of 0.25°, 1.50°, and 3.00° per second) and of performing 350 roll maneuvers at an average rate of one per second and an average amplitude of 30°.
+The OCV was to be capable of varying the roll attitude from 0° to $+45^{\circ}$ (with nominal roll-slewing rates of 0.25°, 1.50°, and 3.00° per second) and of performing 350 roll maneuvers at an average rate of one per second and an average amplitude of 30°.
 To perform pitch, roll, and yaw maneuvers, a freon cold-gas system with a total impulse of 8,000 lb/sec was used.
-A passive system of environmental control, with minimum use of heaters, was employed to maintain the lens bay between 65°F and 75°F and the stereo-mirror bay between 65°F and 78°F. Across the mirror face there was a 2°F gradient design goal posterior of the mirror.
-Power for the nominal tive-day flight was provided by storage batteries in the orbital-control vehicle.
+A passive system of environmental control, with minimum use of heaters, was employed to maintain the lens bay between 65°F and 75°F and the stereo-mirror bay between 65°F and 78°F. Across the mirror face there was a 2°F gradient design goal with an 0.2°F gradient design goal normal to the mirror.
+Power for the nominal five-day flight was provided by storage batteries in the orbital-control vehicle.

-The command system

-received, accepted or rejected, and executed commands, both real-time or stored.
+Using S-band beacons, the OCV was to track to a position accuracy of 0.5 nm in altitude, 4.0 nm in-track, and 2.0 nm cross-track.
+The command system received, accepted or rejected, and executed commands, both real-time or stored.
 Vehicle health data were to be telemetered by two VHF transmitters: one for real-time data, the other for recorded data.
 The transmitters could be switched by ground command, which provided a degree of redundancy.

 Because of the relatively low altitude of the orbit (originally set for a nominal 95 nm for a five-day life but often flown below that orbital altitude) the GAMBIT spacecraft used two, ablatively-cooled, 50-pound-thrust engines (employing hypergolic propellants) to provide orbital adjust.
-These delivered a spacecraft velocity increment ( $\Delta v$ ) of 400 feet per second and had a total impulse of 60,000 pound seconds.
+These delivered a spacecraft velocity increment (Δv) of 400 feet per second and had a total impulse of 60,000 pound seconds.
 The reentry vehicles were ultimately very similar to the proven CORONA configuration, although, during the early days of the program, a new and somewhat larger configuration of a different shape and ballistic coefficient was carried to the early development stage.